hhautomatizacion/bitacora-web/Historial/instalacion wordpress.rst

 ----

-| GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;
+| GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'manttocl' WITH GRANT OPTION;
 | CREATE DATABASE wordpress;
 | EXIT